henryjin3/henryjin-dev/assets/content/writing/making-a-next-level-website-with-nuxtjs-vue-netlify-cms-and-github-part-1/making-a-next-level-website-with-nuxtjs-vue-netlify-cms-and-github-part-1.md

 ## Production already?

 In your Netlify account, go to Sites and click "Add new site from Git".
 You'll then need to do an OAuth connection with Github and give Netlify access to your repo.
-After that, make sure you set up the build command as `npm run generate` and publish directory as 'dist'.
+After that, make sure you set up the build command as `npm run generate` and publish directory as `dist`.
 It should look like this:

 ![netlify-new-site](netlify-new-site.png)